What Exactly Is The Best Interest of The Child Standard Defined and Meaning

 20. All factors deemed important when making a specific parenting plan, as well the timesharing schedule.

 As with most issues involving a contested dissolution of marriage (divorce), especially when there are minor children involved it is imperative to find an experienced Family Law Attorney to guide and represent you.
-For those living in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties in Florida or in Washington, DC, Attorney Grant Gisondo is ready to help with over 10 years of experience in Family Law.
+For those living in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange, or Hillsborough counties in Florida, Washington, DC, or New York Attorney Grant Gisondo is ready to help with over 10 years of experience in Family Law.
 His office is in Palm Beach Gardens where he offers a free, initial, in-office consultation.
 He will meet with you personally to answer questions and share how he can help.
 Call (561) 530-4568 for an appointment.
 New clients can make appointments on Saturdays from 8:30 am to 1:00 pm as well as on weekdays.